Ibinaldo/Data_science_Projects/Social_media_Analysis/README.md

-# Will My Online Post Likely to receive A Response?
+# Is My Online Post Likely to Receive A Response?

 Social media is a popular method by which people create, share and/or exchange information and ideas on online networks.
 They come in many forms, from the photo sharing platform that is Instagram to the forum based platform that is Reddit.